jonifreeman/sqltyped/README.md

 Then, some queries are known to return just 0 or 1 values, a perfect match for Option type.
 The following queries return possible result as an Option instead of List.
 The first query uses a uniquely constraint column in its where clause.
-The second one explicitely wants at most one row.
+The second one explicitly wants at most one row.

 ```scala
     scala> sql("select name from person where id=?").apply(1)